Miami County, Kansas

-Miami County (county code MI) is a county located in east-central Kansas and is part of the Kansas City metropolitan area.
+Miami County is a county located in east-central Kansas, United States.
+It is part of the Kansas City metropolitan area.
+Its county seat and most populous city is Paola.
 As of the 2020 census, the county population was 34,191.
-Its county seat and most populous city is Paola.
+The county was named for the Miami tribe.

 History

 Native Americans

 The first settlements of the area were by Native American Indian tribes, primarily in the 1820s through the 1840s.
 This was due to their removal from areas east (Ohio, Illinois and Indiana)and the designation of the area as part of the Indian Territory.
 The tribes included were the Miami and Shawnee, and the Pottawatomie, Piankeshaw, Kaskaskia, Wea and Peoria, which comprised the Confederated Tribes.
 The original Miami reservation consisted of approximately 500000 acre.
 Early white settlers during that time were primarily serving as missionaries to the tribes.
 Over time, other settlers continued to arrive to build homes on the Miami reservation, and by 1854, the U.S. Government purchased all but 72000 acre from the Miami tribe.

 Two notable members of the Confederated Tribes were Christmas Dagnette, and Baptiste Peoria.
 Dagnette was born in 1800, and was a nephew of a Wea chief, originally from Indiana.
 He had received some formal education, spoke several of the Native American languages, and additionally spoke English, French and Spanish.
 He had served as an interpreter to the U.S. Government by the age of sixteen.
 Having moved to the area that is now Miami County with the Wea tribe, he served as chief for several years before his death in 1848.
 Baptiste Peoria was also born around 1800, and while he didn't receive formal education like Dagnette, he learned the languages of the Shawnee, Delaware, Pottawatomie, and several more of the Confederated Tribes.
 In addition, he spoke English and French.
 Peoria was of both French and Native American Indian ethnicity, and like Dagnette, served as an interpreter and as a chief for some time.
 Baptiste Peoria became a respected member of the Paola Town Company, and was instrumental in the founding and development of the city of Paola in the early and mid-1860s.
 He moved (to what is now Oklahoma) with his tribe in 1868, when they were once again removed to a newly designated Indian territory, and died there in 1878.
 Some of the Native American Indians stayed in the area (Miami County), and became citizens of the United States.